 “Do we ever have boys over?”
 Elsa said, grinning.
 “Is that the question?”

 “Well, I was sort of assuming the answer to that question was yes.
 My real question is about the protocol.
 Do young gentlemen stay over whenever invited, or are some of them considered more acceptable than others to the residents of the house?
-Is there some sort of voting process to determine whether particular swains are allowed particular privileges here?”
+Is there some sort of voting process to determine whether each particular swain is allowed specific privileges here?”

 Elsa laughed.
 “There are no formal rules.
 In general, we… it works out better if we stay over with the boys — for those who enjoy the company of boys — rather than have them stay over here, just because the island is cut off from the mainland for half of every day.
 But sometimes… we adapt.
 Frankly, the main problem is the limited number of bathrooms, for those girls who aren’t me or Kim.
 Why do you ask?”

 “He’s quite tidy,” my employer assured her.
-“He’s unobtrusive and well-mannered, and he makes a good omelet if requested.
+“He’s mannerly and unobtrusive, and he makes a very good omelet if requested.
 I’ll make sure he shaves before he arrives.”
 She held up a hand.
 “He will sleep on the sofa, of course.”

 Elsa was controlling herself, barely.
 “Oh, that’s good,” she said, not meeting my eyes.
 “My bed is quite narrow.”